Covid-19 information update

 We have engaged our entire team in additional infection control training and supplemental ongoing training related to COVID-19.

 We will be modifying our scheduling and minimizing the number of people entering our office at any given time.
-We are asking that anyone accompanying you to your appointment to wait in their car during the appointment time.
+We are asking that anyone accompanying you to your appointment wait in their car during the appointment time.

 While we have had online forms for some time, we have added all of our patient intake forms to this process.
 Consent forms and payment can now happen online and from the comfort of your own home, thereby, minimizing contact within our practice.
+If you prefer, we have in-office options as well.

 All treatment and financial conversations will be done in your own sanitized operatory.